jesperkha/Fizz/docs/lang.md

 The range loop is a more advanced form of loop, kind of a hybrid bewteen pythons `for _ in _` statements and other languages `for` loops.
 The simplest use case is to just give one argument to the right side of `in`.

-In this case it will just loop with `n` going from 0 to 9 as the default starting number is 0:
+In this case, it will just loop with `n` going from 0 to 9, as the default starting number is 0:

 ```go
 range n in 10 {